ComputoDistribuido/ComputoDistribuido/Unidad_1/README.md

 On this lecture we have a introduction to what blockchain is and problem solves, so in simple words blockchain is a system that divides data or information in small chunks of data called block, each block has a identifier hash that is added to the next block in the chain so in theory every block is tied to the next block making a chain, but this chain has a purpose and it is to make every block verifiable since the hash that verifies it it’s contained on the next block and so on.

+---
+## Lesson 13
+> #### Bitcoin Blockchain Consensus

+The consensus of bitcoin is really simple, in theory.
+Well, the strawman consensus algorithm said that any machine can join or leave at any time and any computer can create a block and these block it's replicated to all the good nodes throught the network.
+The requirements for bitcoin consensus are new blocks eventually replicated, newer blocks point to this new block, the consensus should be able to network partition tolerant.

+---